baasbox/docs/source/index.md

 ### Delete a Collection

-> Example of request to delete a collection
+> Example of a request to delete a collection

 ```shell
 curl -X DELETE http://localhost:9000/admin/collection/mycollection \